-In this new educational series, Steve Smith shares his knowledge about using math channels in PicoScope.
-The series consists of nine parts in total, covering why the math channels in PicoScope are so useful and how to use them for applications like calculating resistance, power, rpm, torque, voltage drop, etc. As Steve says: I wanted to write about the power of maths.
+In this educational series, Steve Smith shares his knowledge about using math channels in PicoScope.
+The series covers why the math channels in PicoScope are so useful and how to use them for applications like calculating resistance, power, rpm, torque, voltage drop, etc. As Steve says: I wanted to write about the power of maths.
 There I so much that can be revealed by applying math channels to the raw data that has been captured.
 The real beauty of math channels is that they are applied post-capture to existing and already saved files that may be years old to reveal new information about past faults.
 Maths is cool!

 For more information about how you access the math channel menu/wizard, this and the in-built math channel A-B is discussed in the Scope School Extra - Bonus Class.

 Example of typical waveform ideal for use with math channels: